ItzPike/DBM-Rawdata-Releases/Invite Manager/README.md

 - memberJoin - Stores which invite the member used to join

 ## Folders
-Commands are separated by folder
+(O) Commands are separated by folder
-Commands/Events are separated in their own folders
+(O) Commands/Events are separated in their own folders